skyline111223/ECE470/README.md

 ## ⚠️ Usage Notice

-This repository is intended **only for internal use** by the above-mentioned team members during the **ECE470 / ME445 Laboratory courses**.
+This repository is intended **only for internal academic use** by the above-listed members for **ECE470 / ME445 Laboratory courses**.

-Please **do not fork, redistribute, or reuse** the code outside of this specific context without permission.
+> **Unauthorized use, copying, distribution, or publication** of any part of this code is strictly prohibited.
+> Violators may be subject to academic integrity actions or copyright claims.

 ---

 ## 📁 Contents

-- Control and kinematics scripts for UR robots
+- UR robot kinematics and control scripts
+- Trajectory generation and test utilities
-- Lab configuration and setup notes
+- Lab configuration notes
-- Supporting tools for trajectory generation and testing

 ---

 ## 🧩 License

-This project is **not open-source**.
-All rights reserved © Chaohua Yao, Kerui Xie, Ding Jiang.
+All rights reserved © 2025 Chaohua Yao, Kerui Xie, Ding Jiang.
+This repository is **not open source** and **may not be reused** in any form without explicit written permission.